eslint/eslint/docs/rules/require-yield.md

 ## When Not To Use It

-If you don't want to notify generator functions that have `yield` expression, then it's safe to disable this rule.
+If you don't want to notify generator functions that have no `yield` expression, then it's safe to disable this rule.

 ## Related Rules